canmet-energy/btap_batch/README.md

 * examine design pathways to high performance buildings.
 * aid the development of machine learning models.

 BTAP Data can be used to generate dashboards.
-For example [dashboard](https://public.tableau.com/app/profile/sara.gilani/viz/Solutions_NPV_PercentBetter/DB_Solutions_NPV_PercentBetter) was developed doing a series of BTAP Batch analyses.
+For example this [dashboard](https://public.tableau.com/app/profile/sara.gilani/viz/Solutions_NPV_PercentBetter/DB_Solutions_NPV_PercentBetter) was developed doing a series of BTAP Batch analyses.
 ![image info](docs/images/solutions_npv_percentbetter.png)

 ## Costing